LASIK Eye Surgery Cost: Here’s What To Know

 - Hidden fees: You might be asked to pay for your examinations, the use of the laser, or a nurse’s time.

-- A surgeon with less experience: A doctor with little expertise could make a mistake in your procedure, requiring another surgery you’d be asked to pay for.
+- A surgeon with less experience: A doctor with little expertise could make a mistake in your procedure, requiring another expensive surgery.

 - Outdated technology: A certain type of laser might not be appropriate for your needed correction.